priyadharshini225/SGD-Classifier/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-Import Necessary Libraries and Load Data
+1. Load Data: Load the Iris dataset using load_iris() and create a pandas DataFrame with the feature names and target variable.

-Split Dataset into Training and Testing Sets
+2. Prepare Features and Target: Split the DataFrame into features (X) and target (y) by dropping the target column from X.

-Train the Model Using Stochastic Gradient Descent (SGD)
+3. Split Data: Use train_test_split to divide the dataset into training and testing sets with a test size of 20%.

-Make Predictions and Evaluate Accuracy
+4. Train Model: Initialize and fit a Stochastic Gradient Descent (SGD) classifier on the training data.

-Generate Confusion Matrix
+5. Evaluate Model: Predict the target values for the test set, calculate accuracy, and print the confusion matrix to assess the model's performance.

 ## Program:
 ```